redmunds/brackets-quick-markup/README.md

 for any kind of markup.
 It currently only works in HTML and PHP documents.

 Start adding markup by pressing Ctrl-P to create a paragraph using a &lt;p&gt; tag.
-The tag will be wrapped around the currently selected &lquot;raw&rquot; text.
+The tag will be wrapped around the currently selected &quot;raw&quot; text.

 As you are typing, pressing Ctrl-Enter closes the current &lt;p&gt; tag and starts a new one.
 To convert a &lt;p&gt; tag to a heading, where heading refers to any &lt;h1&gt; through